 An MPCD streaming method is required to update the particle positions over time.
 It is meant to be used in conjunction with an integrator and collision method (see collide).
-Particle positions are propagated ballistically according to Newton's equations (without any acceleration) for a time Δt :
+Particle positions are propagated ballistically according to Newton's equations using a velocity-Verlet scheme for a time Δt :